Salem-News.com - August 29, 2008 - 12:45 pm

 Portland VA's medical technology team developed "My HealtheVet," in 2005.
 It allows VA patients to access their own electronic health records online and designate others access as well.
 In addition, the team is testing the kiosk based Automated Patient History Intake Device (APHID) system in six of its locations.
 Patients use the kiosks to check in for medical visits, and verify their medications by viewing pictures of medications and medication names.

-Leave a comment on this story.
+Comments Leave a comment on this story.

 Name:

-HTML tags and certain characters are removed - (numbers, letters only or post may be cut short.) certain words are banned to stop spammers.
 All comments and messages are approved by people and self promotional links or unacceptable comments are denied.

-©2008 Salem-News.com.
+©2025 Salem-News.com.
 All opinions expressed in this article are those of the author and do not necessarily reflect those of Salem-News.com.